 Later in 2007, Tumblr was launched as the first official microblogging platform that allowed users to post concise content with multimedia objects.
 It also made reblogging and liking the content of other people very convenient.

 This made communication easier and people started to express themselves on such platforms.
-But it also gave rise to hate tweets and hurtful comments on blogs — which motivated Tim O’Reilly to propose a Blogger’s Code of Conduct in response to all the hateful comments.
+But it also gave rise to hate tweets and hurtful comments on blogs, which motivated Tim O’Reilly to propose a Blogger’s Code of Conduct in response to all of the hateful comments and posts.

 Cementing its spot (2009 – 2011)

-During this period, blogging had reached stagnation and no significant changes took place.
+During this period, blogging had reached a stagnation point and no significant changes took place.

 In 2009, with the debut of The White House’s blog, people became interested in blogging again.
-Additionally, the movie Julie and Julia that was based on Julie Powell’s first book on becoming a successful food blogger was released with acclaim and praise.
+Additionally, the movie Julie and Julia that was based on Julie Powell’s first book about becoming a successful food blogger was released to acclaim and praise.

 Modern day blogging – How has blogging evolved?
 (2012 till now)

 Blogging has continued to grow at a consistent pace since its initiation.
-But what changed the blogging landscape was Medium which came into being in 2012.
-It is an online blog-publishing platform that supports both professional and amateur writers, but like Huffington Post and Buzzfeed, the boundaries between being a blog website or a news website are blurred.
+However, the blogging landscape changed in 2012 when Medium was launched.
+It is an online blog-publishing platform that supports both professional and amateur writers.
+However, like Huffington Post and Buzzfeed, the boundaries between being a blog website or a news website are blurred.

-In 2013, LinkedIn introduced a similar blogging platform called Pulse for selective users, which was available to all in 2015.
-Although Medium and Pulse both lack the feature of allocating domain names to a user in the same way as WordPress or Tumblr, they allow bloggers to share their posts with a broader audience — to generate more traffic.
+In 2013, LinkedIn introduced a similar blogging platform called Pulse for selective users, which was made available to all in 2015.
+Pulse is mostly used by B2B brands and business professionals who use Linkedin.
+Although Medium and Pulse both lack the feature of allocating domain names to a user in the same way as WordPress or Tumblr do, they allow bloggers to share their posts with a broader audience to generate more traffic.